camunda/camunda-docs-manual/content/user-guide/data-formats/json.md

 }
 ```

-If you want to learn how to use JSON objects inside an embedded form please take a look in the [Embedded Forms Reference]({{< relref "reference/embedded-forms/json-data.md" >}}).
+If you want to learn how to use JSON objects in an embedded form, please take a look at the [Embedded Forms Reference]({{< relref "reference/embedded-forms/json-data.md" >}}).

 # Expression Language Integration